onnx/onnx/docs/IR.md

 ### Graphs

 Each computation dataflow graph is structured as a list of nodes that form a graph.
-These nodes MUST be free of cycles.
+These nodes MUST be free of cycles and the list is in topoligically sorted order.
 Each node is a call to an operator.
 Nodes have one or more inputs, one or more outputs, and zero or more attribute-value pairs.

 #### Model Graph Metadata